robirr/HA-Mealie-Barcode-Scanner/README.md

 > Ensure you have the above working and can see the "barcode_scan" events in Home Assistant before moving on.

 ### Product Lookup
 A custom python script is used to look up a passed product barcode on the [openfoodfacts.org](https://openfoodfacts.org/) website and return the name of the product.
-Home Assistant can run custom python scripts directly but additional python libraries can't be important which limits what can be done with them.
+Home Assistant can run custom python scripts directly but additional python libraries can't be imported which limits what can be done with them.

-Instead, we can use the [Pyscript](https://github.com/custom-components/Pyscript) integration to run out python script.
+Instead, we can use the [Pyscript](https://github.com/custom-components/Pyscript) integration to run our python script.

 #### Install the Pyscript Integration in HA
 If you aren't already using Pyscripts for some other purpose then you need to install it.
 Full instructions for how to install the Pyscript integration can be found on the repository [https://github.com/custom-components/Pyscript](https://github.com/custom-components/Pyscript).